Old Norse: Modern descendants

-The modern descendants of the Old West Norse dialect are the West Scandinavian languages of Icelandic, Faroese, Norwegian, and the extinct Norn language of Orkney and Shetland; the descendants of the Old East Norse dialect are the East Scandinavian languages of Danish and Swedish.
-Norwegian is descended from Old West Norse, but over the centuries it has been heavily influenced by East Norse, particularly during the Denmark–Norway union.
+The modern descendants of the Old West Norse dialect are the West Scandinavian languages of Icelandic, Faroese, Norwegian, and the extinct Norn language of Orkney and Shetland, although Norwegian was heavily influenced by the East dialect, and is today more similar to East Scandinavian (Danish and Swedish) than to Icelandic and Faroese.
+The descendants of the Old East Norse dialect are the East Scandinavian languages of Danish, Swedish and Övdalian, although Övdalian was heavily influenced by the West Dialect, and is sometimes considered to form its own group.

-Among these, the grammar of Icelandic and Faroese have changed the least from Old Norse in the last thousand years.
-In contrast, the pronunciations of both Icelandic and Faroese have changed considerably from Old Norse.
+Among these, the grammar of Icelandic, Faroese and Övdalian have changed the least from Old Norse in the last thousand years, though the pronunciations of Icelandic and Faroese both have changed considerably from Old Norse.
 With Danish rule of the Faroe Islands, Faroese has also been influenced by Danish.

-Both Middle English and Early Scots were strongly influenced by Norse – especially dialects from northern England, within the area of the Danelaw, and Lowland Scots, both of which contained many Old Norse loanwords.
+Both Middle English (especially northern English dialects within the area of the Danelaw) and Early Scots (including Lowland Scots) were strongly influenced by Norse and contained many Old Norse loanwords.
 Consequently, Modern English (including Scottish English), inherited a significant proportion of its vocabulary directly from Norse.

 The development of Norman French was also influenced by Norse.
 Through Norman, to a smaller extent, so was modern French.

 Written modern Icelandic derives from the Old Norse phonemic writing system.
 Contemporary Icelandic-speakers can read Old Norse, which varies slightly in spelling as well as semantics and word order.
 However, pronunciation, particularly of the vowel phonemes, has changed at least as much in Icelandic as in the other North Germanic languages.

 Faroese retains many similarities but is influenced by Danish, Norwegian, and Gaelic (Scottish and/or Irish).
 Although Swedish, Danish and Norwegian have diverged the most, they still retain considerable mutual intelligibility.
 Speakers of modern Swedish, Norwegian and Danish can mostly understand each other without studying their neighboring languages, particularly if speaking slowly.
 The languages are also sufficiently similar in writing that they can mostly be understood across borders.
 This could be because these languages have been mutually affected by each other, as well as having a similar development influenced by Middle Low German.